Rose & Antler

 In the meantime, please read or listen to:

 Though written from a Gardenarian perspective, it diverges only minimally from our own since Rose & Antler identifies as a “Brit Trad” and an “Initiatory Mystery Tradition”.
-A comprehensive and accessible overview, this book is an excellent resource for Seekers curious about a Traditional Wiccan practice, in general.
+Unlike the coven discussed in this book, we do not typically work skyclad and can honor sobriety restrictions.
+Regardless, it is a comprehensive and accessible overview, an excellent resource for Seekers curious about a Traditional Wiccan practice, in general.

 The above should well inform both the Seeker and the coven if training with Rose & Antler is appropriate.